OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/file-passing.rst

 ::

-    mygrp.directory = lambda comm: "foo_%d" % comm.rank
+    mygrp.directory = lambda rank: "foo_%d" % rank
     mygrp.create_dirs = True  # create the directories if they don't exist

-The function you assign to *directory* should expect a single argument that is an MPI communicator, and it should return the desired directory string.
+The function you assign to *directory* should expect a single argument that is the rank of the current process, and it should return the desired directory string.
-Note that it's also valid to assign a method of your component to *directory* if you happen to need more information than just the communicator in order to determine the directory name.
+Note that it's also valid to assign a method of your component to *directory* if you happen to need more information than just the rank in order to determine the directory name.
 For example:

 .. testcode:: FileRef3

     class MyComp(FoutComp):
-        def get_dirname(self, comm):
+        def get_dirname(self, rank):
-            return "%s_%d" % (self.name, comm.rank)
+            return "%s_%d" % (self.name, rank)

     mycomp = MyComp()
     mycomp.directory = mycomp.get_dirname
+    mycomp.create_dirs = True